nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-mobile/how-to-customize-nuxeo-mobile-workflow-tasks-layout.md

 ```

-This gives us the following result in the app:

-TODO : add screenshot

 For development purposes, you can directly edit the JSON files on your Nuxeo Server.
 The "task" layout is retrieved each time you view a document.